Yni-Viar/scpcb-mapgen-v2/README.md

 # scpcb-mapgen

+## THIS PROJECT IS DEPRECATED DUE TO SOME BUGS.
+MapGen v2 coming soon...

 SCP-CB procedural generation sample in Godot Engine 4

 - Assets are licensed by [CC-BY-SA 3.0](/LICENSE.CCBYSA3) license.
 More info about SCP licensing at [SCP-Wiki](https://scp-wiki.wikidot.com/licensing-guide).